VALAWAI/C1_echo_example_with_python_and_pika/README.md

 ## Deploying the Component

-This section shows you how to get the C2 Treatment Nonmaleficence Valuator up and running using Docker Compose.
+This section shows you how to get the C1 Echo example with python and pika up and running using Docker Compose.

 ### What you'll need: